grafana/alloy/docs/sources/get-started/install/linux.md

 The {{< param "PRODUCT_NAME" >}} UI allows you to [debug your configuration] and view it in a visual format.
 It also allows you to hot-reload the {{< param "PRODUCT_NAME" >}} configuration without restarting the system service.
 This UI is not necessary for network isolated, headless, or production installs.
+For more information, read [debugging your configuration][debugging your configuration]

 ## Uninstall